 Most courses in the School require students to write short assignments and term papers.
-In addition, a major part of every student's program is his or her individual research project leading to either a Master's thesis/project or Ph.D. thesis.
-To facilitate all such writing assignments students should review the following style manual: The Chicago Manual of Style, new online version: http://www.chicagomanualofstyle.org/home.html
+In addition, a major part of every student's program is his or her individual research project leading to either a Master's thesis/project or Ph.D thesis.
+To facilitate all such writing assignments students should review the Chicago Manual of Style, new online version.

 Unless otherwise specified, all assignments should be:

-all professional papers should have full explanatory titles, meaningful sub-headingss and page numbers
+- all professional papers should have full explanatory titles, meaningful sub-headings, and page numbers

-Late assignments will not be accepted without prior approval by the instructor and penalties will apply.
+Late assignments will not be accepted without prior approval by the course instructor and penalties will apply.

-A student must submit a medical note to the SCARP office if they are unable to complete a course by the grade submission deadline.
+A student must submit a medical note to the course instructor if they are unable to complete a course by the grade submission deadline.

 Assignments are not to be faxed or e-mailed to the SCARP office.